Teuton2015/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 835
 ```
+The 5-minute interval that contains the maximum of steps, on average across all days, is 835.

 ## Imputing missing values

 Note that there are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NA's):
+1. To calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NA's):

 ```r
 # Clear the workspace